jina-ai/finetuner/docs/walkthrough/create-training-data.md

 Please, forgive me!     apologize-english
 ```

-When using image-to-image retrieval models, images can be represented as a URI or a path to a file:
+When using image-to-image or mesh-to-mesh retrieval models, images and meshes can be represented as a URI or a path to a file:

 ```markdown
 /Users/images/apples/green_apple.jpg    picture of apple